p2000t/M2000/README.md

 There are two keyboard mappings available in M2000:
 - **Positional** key mapping, in which the keys are mapped to the same relative positions as they would be on a real P2000 keyboard.
 So that means that typing Shift-2 on your keyboard will show the double-quote (") character, because that matches a real P2000 when you type Shift-2. \
-***Positional key mapping is the default and only avialable option for the MS-DOS and Unix/X versions of M2000.***
+***Positional key mapping is the default and only avialable option for the MS-DOS version of M2000.***

 - **Symbolic** key mapping, in which typing a key on your keyboard will - as far as possible - show the actual character/symbol written on the keycap.
 So that means that typing Shift-2 will show the @ symbol in the emulator. \
-***Symbolic key mapping is the default option for the Windows version of M2000, but can be changed to positional key mapping by passing `-keymap 0` as command line argument.***
+***Symbolic key mapping is the default option for M2000, but can be changed to positional key mapping by passing `-keymap 0` as command line argument.***

 ### Positional key mapping overview